chinaweine/Vintage-and-Rolling_rate-Analysis/README.md

-Finally, I prefer to use power BI to visualize the query result.
+Finally, we can use the power BI to visualize the query result.
 ![image](https://user-images.githubusercontent.com/50256538/198987429-eb83b0a0-6cb2-4ee8-ad21-49bc2375b50a.png)